 Kolli Hills, a mountain range, is situated in the Namakkal district of Tamil Nadu, India.
-The mountains encompass a total area of approximately 280 km² and are about 1000 to 1300 meters in height.
-A part of the Eastern Ghats, the Kolli Hills range, is comparitively untouched by human activity and commercial exploitation, thereby retaining much of its natural splendor.
+The mountains encompass a total area of approximately 280 km² and are about 1000 to 1300 m in height.
+A part of the Eastern Ghats, the Kolli Hills range, is comparatively untouched by human activity and commercial exploitation, thereby retaining much of its natural splendour.

 Kolli Hills Weather

 Kolli Hills enjoys a pleasant climate in summer.
 Winters are chilly, and it is not advisable to travel to the hills during monsoon.